pyapp-org/pyapp/README.rst

 |         |    :target: https://pypi.io/pypi/pyapp/                                                                    |
 +---------+------------------------------------------------------------------------------------------------------------+

-pyApp takes care of the boring boilerplate code for building a CLI, managing settings and much more so you can focus on your application logic.
+pyApp takes care of the boilerplate code for building an modern application with a CLI, managing settings and much more so you can focus on the business logic.

 So what does pyApp handle?
 ==========================

-- **Configuration** - Loading, merging your settings from different sources
+- Configuration - Loading, merging your settings from different sources

   + Python modules
   + File and HTTP(S) endpoints for JSON and YAML files.

-- **Instance Factories** - Configuration of plugins, database connections, or just implementations of an ``ABC``.
+- Instance Factories - Configuration of plugins, database connections, or just implementations of an ``ABC``.
   Leveraging settings to make setup of your application easy and reduce coupling.

-- **Dependency Injection** - Easy to use dependency injection without complicated setup.
+- Dependency Injection - Easy to use dependency injection without complicated setup.

+- Feature Flags - Simple methods to enable and disable features in your application at runtime.

-- **Checks** - A framework for checking settings are correct and environment is operating correctly (your ops team will love you)?
+- Checks - A framework for checking settings are correct and environment is operating correctly (your ops team will love you)?

-- **Extensions** - Extend the basic framework with extensions.
+- Extensions - Extend the basic framework with extensions.
 Provides deterministic startup, extension of the CLI and the ability to register checks and extension specific default settings.

-- **Application** - Provides a extensible and simple CLI interface for running commands (including async), comes with built-in commands to execute check, setting and extension reports.
+- User Interface - Provides a extensible and simple CLI interface for running commands (including async), comes with built-in commands to execute check, setting and extension reports.

-- **Logging** - Initialise and apply sane logging defaults.
+- Logging - Initialise and apply sane logging defaults.

 - Highly tested and ready for production use.